Coal Drops Yard: The nightclubs

-In 1986 the rave scene started in the UK.
+In 1986, the rave scene started in the UK.
 Disused warehouses were used to stage illegal raves, a form of partying fuelled by high repetitive beat House Music and the illicit drug ecstasy.
 The scene developed and spawned several legal clubs such as The Fridge, The Clink, Shoom and Heaven and by the early-to-mid 1990s incorporated three iconic venues in King's Cross.
-Initially there was Billy Reilly's original bar, 'Fabric' under the arches of the Coal Offices (which inspired the name for a successor club opened by Billy's brother Keith in Farringdon, also called Fabric).
+Initially there was Billy Reilly's original bar, "Fabric" under the arches of the Coal Offices (which inspired the name for a successor club opened by Billy's brother Keith in Farringdon, also called Fabric).

-Following the granting of a full music licence the venue in the arches reopened as the iconic 'The Cross'.
-A smaller club after-party' venue opened called 'The Key'.
-At the southern end of the Eastern Coal Drops building 'Bagley's' opened which took over three floors, and was later renamed as 'Canvas', and survived on and off till 2008.
+Following the granting of a full music licence, the venue in the arches reopened as the iconic "The Cross".
+A smaller club after-party venue opened called "The Key".
+At the southern end of the Eastern Coal Drops building, "Bagley's" opened, which took over three floors, and was later renamed as "Canvas", and survived on and off till 2008.
 It could accommodate 2500 clubbers on a Saturday night.
 It was reputed to have had some of London's best DJs.
-But by 2008 the building had become largely derelict again and finally closed.
+However, by 2008 the building had become largely derelict again and finally closed.
 Both the 2008 financial crisis (which caused a recession) and the ban on smoking indoors were blamed, as well as the general redevelopment plans for the entire site.